Riot control: Black Lives Matter protests

 George Floyd was an African-American man who was murdered by a Minneapolis Police Officer on 25 May 2020 during an arrest.
 Subsequently, many Americans protested for Black Lives Matter.
 The summer of 2020 oversaw a large number of mass protests for Black Lives Matter to address systemic bias in police departments.
 Due to the high volume of protests, police departments and sparsely the National Guard were sent to control or end the long protests.
 Police departments often wore riot gear and used both projectiles and irritants to disperse or contain the protesters.
 These incidents were widely documented through the use of social media.
 Documentation and support for the protests further facilitated the movement.
 One study, recorded by the National Institute of Health, studied the usage of social media as well as its contributions to the movement's legitimacy.
-Counter-protesters as well as right wing militias responded with violence against the protesters in addition to police departments.
+Counter-protesters as well as militias responded with violence against the protesters in addition to police departments.
 Instead of irritants or other standardized tools for riot control, these counter-protesters often used more violent techniques such as ramming into protesters with their cars.
 Data supports that Black Lives Matter protests in particular were faced with much more state intervention.
 Suppression techniques that were used by both the state and right wing counter-protesters resulted in injury and death.
 Both during and after the protests, there were many pieces of legislation that either were passed or were written to curb these protests.
 Law makers and members of the public questioned riot control and its violations of the First Amendment including the right to assembly and the right to free speech.
 45 U.S. states had considered this legislation.
 Concerns were raised by both political parties on the distinction between riots and protests.